 I've always known Vermont Curry by House as the curry with the apple and honey on the package.
 As you can expect, Vermont Curry is sweeter than the others and smells a bit sweet too.

-You can buy mild or medium Vermont curry in packs of two on Amazon.
-(Each pack contains 12 servings.)
+You can buy mild or medium Vermont curry on Amazon.

 Characteristics: